ethereum/go-ethereum/cmd/clef/README.md

 ### account_export

 #### Export account from keystore
    Export a private key from the keystore.
-The exported private key is encrypted with the original passphrase.
-When the key is imported later this passphrase is required.
+The exported private key is encrypted with the original password.
+When the key is imported later this password is required.

 #### Arguments
   - account [address]: export private key that is associated with this account